braddillon/food/README.md

 Ignore exampleLetsEncrypt.env unless you are using the docker-compose.multi.yml

-## Start the db first
+## Probe the db
-On first initialization run, djando sometimes runs into problems because the DB isn't initialized yet. docker-compose up -d food_db
+This ensures the db is setup and ready before django tries to migrate docker-compose run --rm probe

 ## Pull up rest of docker file
-docker-compose up
+docker-compose up nginx

 ## Load initial mock data
 cp mockData.sql ./db/